BECOME AN OWEN PTA MEMBER

 REFLECTIONS RULES IN BRIEF

-Literature: Must be handwritten or typed by the student on any paper not to exceed 8 1/2 x 11 inches in size.
+Literature: Must be handwritten or typed by the student on any paper not to exceed 8 1/2 x 11 inches in size, one side only.
 (Grade 1 and younger, and Special Education students may be assisted without altering child’s words.)
 Work must be no more than 2,000 words.
 Could be: poem, play, short story, essay, etc. Literature projects may be in the student’s native language, but must be translated into English without altering the student’s expression.

-Photography up to 11 x 14 inches (including mat) or smaller.
+Photography: Photos can be up to 11 x 14 inches (including mat) or smaller.
 Photography may be black and white or color.
 The student must snap the photograph using any still camera.
-A student may submit a photo, collage, retouched print, multiple exposure, etc.
+A student may submit a photo, collage print, multiple exposure, etc.

 Visual Arts: Artwork can be up to 30 x 24 inches in size, or smaller.
 Completed project must be flat.
 Do not glue anything on your work that will not be completely flat.
 May use drawing, painting, printmaking, collage, etc. Artwork on stretched canvas will be disqualified.

-Film/Video Production: Student must be the director, screenwriter and cameraperson.
+Film/Video Production: Student must be the director, screenwriter and camera person.
 Can be fiction or nonfiction, with or without sound, animated or computer generated.
 All aspects of the film must be done by the student.
 Entries must be recorded on DVD and are limited to five (5) minutes and 1 GB file size.
 Various formats are accepted for this category.
 The preferred format for judging purposes is MP4/MPEG.

 1. All projects must be the original work of ONE student.
 Projects advancing to the next PTA level must have a signed statement of originality granting permission to the National PTA and Illinois PTA to use their work.
 Student and parent/guardian signatures must be included on each “Official Entry Form.”

-3. Each project MUST express the theme-“Believe, Dream, Inspire…”
+2. Each project MUST express the theme-“What is Your Story?”

-5. All entries must include an Artist’s Statement to describe what inspired their work and how it relates to the theme (at least one sentence, up to 100 words max).
+4. All entries must include an Artist’s Statement to describe what inspired their work and how it relates to the theme (at least one sentence, up to 100 words max).

 6. Work should be neat.
 Keep work from becoming wrinkled or torn.
 Mounting Visual Arts entries on black mat board is suggested.
 Please do not shrink wrap artwork.

 7. Grade correct grammar and spelling are required.
 A dictionary should be used.